-Generally pH at the beging of composting is reduced due to the activity of acid forming bacteria who break down of complex organic materials to organic acids and their intermedites (de Bertoldi et al., 1983).
+Generally, pH at the beginning of composting is reduced due to the activity of acid-forming bacteria who break down complex organic materials to organic acids and their intermediates (de Bertoldi et al. 1983).
 However, in this study, from the inception of composting, pH tends to increase.
-This is basically due to the high temperature (figure 3) which causes the volatilization of amonia through the nitrogen loss.
-High pH values were recored during fourth week of the feeding in both rotation systems and it is due to the accumilation of ammonia compounds in composting materials due to decomposition of proteins in wastes (Pagans et al., 2006).
-High pH values observed in SBR system were significant over FBR system (p=0.011).
-High pH in SBR may be due to nutrient content of waste material.
-However, pH gradually decreases with time indicating the reduction of ammonia release towards end of the composting process.
+This is basically due to the high temperature (fig. 3) which causes the volatilization of ammonia through nitrogen loss.
+High pH values were recorded during the fourth week of the feeding in both rotation systems and it is due to the emission of ammonia compounds in composting materials due to the decomposition of proteins in wastes (Pagans et al. 2006).
+High pH values observed in the SBR system were significant over the FBR system (p=0.011).
+High pH in SBR may be due to the nutrient content of waste material.
+However, pH gradually decreases with time indicating the reduction of ammonia release towards the end of the composting process.